 Currently, The Gateway Clinic uses MYMOP (measure yourself medical outcome profile) which monitors outcome at the end of the course of treatment [34].
 Whereas, session-by-session monitoring is designed to facilitate a collaborative dialogue which gives the locus of control to the client and it improves participation, engagement and long term outcomes [33].

-If this method were adopted at the Gateway Clinic, it may detect patients who are in the brink of discontinuation.
+If this method were adopted at the Gateway Clinic, a brief verbal check may detect patients who are in the brink of discontinuation.
 This process will also help manage expectations, provide an opportunity to discuss pain management techniques and lifestyle advice, alongside addressing any barriers to treatment that the patient might be experiencing.

 The structure of this monitoring can involve a brief set of assessments at the end of each treatment.
 Such as: monitoring any improvements, the functional impact on life due to their condition/symptoms, the discussion of pain management techniques, explaining where the patient is in the course of their treatment, enquiry on access and availability issues for either the patient or relating to the clinic diary.
 This practice could be adopted for a trial period of three months and the data then reviewed to see if discontinuation and re-referral rates have declined.
 Whilst this might be perceived as placing further demands on an already busy service, if it reduces dropout and re-referral rates and improves the cost-effectiveness of the service, the benefits could outweigh the short amount of time it would add to each appointment.